xitiomet/routeput/README.md

-## Route.put Websocket Server ##
+## Routeput Websocket Server ##

 This project is my attempt at making a simple Websocket Server for my many-to-one, and many-to-many communications needs.
+This server was written in java using GraalVM and native-image.

 **How to use**